Cormac88/Fundamentals-of-Data-Analysis/README.md

-# Overview of the matplotlib.pyplot Python Package and how to load CAO points information from the CAO website into a pandas data frame
+# Overview of the Pyplot Python Package and a Data Analysis of the CAO Webiste

-***

-This repository contains an overview of the matplotlib.pyplot Python Package and also a concise overview on how to load CAO points information from the
+This repository contains an overview of the matplotlib.pyplot Python package and also a concise overview on how to load CAO points information from the CAO website into a pandas data frame and an analysis of the CAO from the last few years using different data analysis techniques.

+## Overview

+### pyplot.ipynb

+This notebook contains:
+- A concise overview of the matplotlib.pyplot Python package.
+- An in-depth explanation of three interesting plots from the matplotlib.pyplot Python package.

+### cao.ipynb

+This notebook contains:
-CAO website into a pandas data frame.
+- An overview of how to load CAO points information from the CAO website into a pandas data frame.
+- A detailed comparison of CAO points in 2019, 2020, and 2021 using the functionality in pandas.
+- Plots and other visualisations to show the data analysis.

 ## Quick Steps